-Grant allocated to be disbursed in two equal instalments.
+Grant allocated to be disbursed in two instalments of 50% and 50% respectively.
 The second instalments to be disbursed after report submission of 80% utilization of the first tranche disbursement.
-We can customise the schedule as per ACRE's requirements.

-Project Duration Period 1 of PHASE 1
+Project Duration Period 2 of PHASE 1

-The utilisation of grant and committed measurable outcomes for Nov 2020 to March 2021, is expected to be completed on or before March 31, 2020.
+The utilisation of grant and committed measurable outcomes for April 2022 to March 2023, is expected to be completed on or before March 31, 2023.
+Impact assessment report at the behest of the grantorand at cost provided additionally, will be done at the end of March 2024